skinny85/eol-blog/src/articles/2018/evolving-public-apis-based-on-type-safe-builders.md

 So, did we solve it?
 We have a way to represent a Type-Safe Builder that allows for backwards-compatible evolution of the built class' API, and we only need 2 additional interfaces to enforce that type-safety.
-Nothing left to do but pop the champaign, and implement this new Builder style in the [Jilt library](https://github.com/skinny85/jilt), right?
+Nothing left to do but pop the champagne, and implement this new Builder style in the [Jilt library](https://github.com/skinny85/jilt), right?

 Not so fast.